israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  - In JSON the values can only be strings, numbers, arrays, true, false, null, or another (JSON) object.
  - A function value (see "Methods" above) can not be assigned to a value in JSON.
  - Objects like Date will be a string after JSON.parse().
+ - JSON.parse() will reject computed property names and an error will be thrown.

 ### Property Accessors